wenhuizhang/video-streaming/src/server/kafka/README.md

-# Installation and Configuration for Kafka
+# Installation and Configuration for Kafka (Binary Version)

 In this folder, installation and configuration files for Kafka are attached.